Financial-Times/ft-origami/docs/component-spec/modules.md

 ### Soft dependencies

-Where a module has a JavaScript dependency that is only required under some use cases, for simplicity it *should* be treated the same as a required dependency.
+Where a module has a JavaScript dependency or submodule that is only required under some use cases, for simplicity it *should* be treated the same as a required dependency.
 However, if the dependency is:

 * large; and
 * either a single file that does not require build or a built bundle that shares no dependencies with the component

-then it *may* be omitted from the dependency list and not imported at build time, instead loaded at runtime using the build service and the `fetch` API.
+then it *may* be omitted from the dependency list and not imported at build time, instead loaded at runtime using [o-assets](http://registry.origami.ft.com/components/o-assets) to resolve the path, and the `fetch` API to perform the request.

 ## Tests and demos